-There seems to be no getting away from it that the most energy efficient washing machines, tumble dryers and refrigeration products tend to be expensive.
-Premium brands such as Miele, LG, Panasonic, Siemens, Liebherr and AEG certainly top our efficiency tables.
-Saying that, there are some great midrange and budget appliances and electricals out there.
-However, finding these isn’t that easy, as energy labels don’t highlight the real costs of running appliances.
-That’s where Sust-it’s Green Plug Score can help you find the best energy saving appliances, whatever your budget.
+There seems to be no getting away from it that the most energy-efficient washing machines, tumble dryers and refrigeration products tend to be expensive.
+Premium brands such as Miele, LG, Siemens, Liebherr and AEG certainly top our efficiency tables.
+Saying that some excellent midrange and budget appliances and electricals are out there.
+However, finding these isn’t easy, as energy labels don’t highlight the actual costs of running appliances.
+That’s where Sust-it’s Green Plug Score can help you find the best energy-saving appliances, whatever your budget.

-To help you find the most energy efficient products we’ve introduced a new ‘Green Plug Score’ percentage.
-This compares ALL products within our database giving them a score out of 100.
-The best products available in the marketplace score 100%, and the worst score a measly 1% – it’s these low scoring, energy hungry electricals that are best avoided!
+To help you find the most energy-efficient products, we’ve introduced a new ‘Green Plug Score’ percentage.
+This compares ALL products within our database, giving them a score out of 100.
+The best products in the marketplace score 100%, and the worst score a measly 1% – these low-scoring, energy-hungry electricals are best avoided!

 - 100% – This is the most efficient in the marketplace

 - 50% – Average energy usage performance